MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/cloud-create.md

 ::: moniker range=">sc-vmm-2016"

 ## Assign storage QoS policies to a private cloud
-System Center - Virtual Machine Manager (SCVMM) 1801 onwards, support storage QoS policies on a private cloud.
+System Center - Virtual Machine Manager (SCVMM) 1801 and later, support storage QoS policies on a private cloud.

 The VMM fabric admin can now offer the storage QoS policies in the cloud.
 Tenant admins and self-service users can consume these while deploying the VMs and services.
 This will enable the cloud providers to guarantee and/or limit the amount of storage performance as per the subscription opted by the tenants.